 How to Water an Anthurium Plant

-Only water your anthurium house plant when the soil is dry.
+Only water your anthurium house plant when the soil feels dry.
 To test the dryness of the soil, simply stick your finger into the soil about an inch deep.
 If the soil feels dry, it’s time to water.

 Once you see water drip out of the container, it’s time to stop watering!
 Discard any remaining water from the saucer, and let your plant soak up the water it needs.
 Let the soil run dry again until your next watering.

-You’ll usually need to water your anthurium about once a week during the cooler months, and every few days during Summer months.
+You’ll usually need to water your anthurium about once a week during the cooler months, and every few days during the Summer months.

 Remember that anthuriums can tolerate dry soil, so wait to water until an inch of the soil lacks moisture.
+You don’t need to keep this plant equipped with moist soil 24/7, which is good news!
+This helps make them easy to care for.

 Observing the Leaves of Your Anthurium